 The Alumni Tuition Rate is determined for each academic year and is applied to tuition charges only.
 Students are responsible for all other fees and costs charged for enrollment.
-Details on the Saybrook University Alumni Tuition Discount can be obtained from the Office of the Registrar (registrar@saybrook.edu).
+Details on the Saybrook University Alumni Tuition Rate can be obtained from the Office of Admissions.